django-cms/django-filer/README-Finder.md

 new file or folder, the currently loggedin user is set as the owner of that file or folder.

 Only a superuser and the owner of a file or folder can change its permissions.
 The superuser can change the permissions of any file or folder.
-The owner can change the permissions only of files owned by himself.
+Staff users can change the permissions only of files they own themselves.

 Only a superuser can change the owner of a file or folder.